Dr. Malani Varma, PhD

 “I seek to empower and support my clients to be the best versions of themselves from a compassionate and empathic stance.”

 As a therapist, I seek to empower and support my clients to be the best versions of themselves from a compassionate and empathic stance.
 I enjoy working collaboratively with my clients to help meet their therapeutic goals.
 As a person of color with significant experience in working with diverse populations, I am sensitive to individual differences and needs.
 I am also passionate about providing holistic care and seek to instill a sense of overall well-being with my clients.
-I have a primarily cognitive-behavioral approach to treatment and specialize in a variety of mental health concerns, including depression, anxiety, trauma, life adjustments, and substance use/addictive behaviors.
+I have a primarily cognitive-behavioral and values-driven approach to treatment and specialize in a variety of mental health concerns, including depression, anxiety, trauma, life adjustments, and substance abuse/addictive behaviors.
+I am also passionate about women’s health and aim to provide support for women-related issues across the various stages of life, notably with gynecologic challenges, preconception/TTC, infertility, pregnancy, postpartum, and new parenthood.

 Training and Experience

-Dr. Varma completed her doctorate in clinical psychology at Seattle Pacific University, her master’s degree at Teachers College, Columbia University, and her undergraduate degree at University of Rochester.
+Dr. Varma earned her doctorate in clinical psychology at Seattle Pacific University, her master’s at Teachers College, Columbia University, and her undergraduate degree at the University of Rochester.
 She completed her predoctoral internship at the Canandaigua VA Medical Center and her postdoctoral fellowship at the Providence VA Medical Center/Alpert Medical School of Brown University.
 Additionally, she has worked in a primary care/behavioral health setting, community mental health clinic, correctional facilities, and a forensic psychiatric hospital.
+She is licensed in D.C. and PSYPACT-participating states.

 Publications and Presentations